JMooibroek/jmooibroek.github.io/README.md

 Checkout my website: https://jamaro.net

 # Branches
-*full* has better code readability
-*compressed* is used for the live website
+*full* has better code readability 85.51 kB *compressed* is used for the live website 83.06kB